 The Causes of Air Leakage in Your Building

-Several factors can contribute to air leakage:
+Several factors contribute to air leakage:

-- In Homes: Cracks around windows and doors, gaps in attics, basements, and crawl spaces, and imperfections around plumbing and electrical penetrations.
+- In homes: cracks around windows and doors, gaps in attics, basements and crawl spaces, and imperfections around plumbing and electrical penetrations.

 The Effects of Building Air Leakage

-Uncontrolled air leakage can lead to several problems:
+Uncontrolled air leakage can lead to several problems

-Identifying Air Leaks with Testing
+Identifying Air Leakage with Testing

 What’s Next?